Cost of LivingUpdated March 2026

 LowNational avg: $450High

 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.
 In Hattiesburg, that climate reality intersects with an economy built on a budget-conscious community where affordable living draws families from pricier metro areas.
-The result for grocery costs is a market where a price-competitive market where providers work harder for each customer.
+The result for grocery costs is a market where a price-competitive market where local businesses work harder for each customer.
 A median household income of $34K frames what's affordable — and what isn't.

 What Matters Most